NicolasMela/Portfolio-Projects/README.md

 # Data Analytics Portfolio Projects

-This holds the code and queries for various SQL projects I've completed personally or throughout school.
+This holds the code and queries for SQL projects I've completed personally or throughout school.